mrinalprakash45/Restaurant-Management-System/README.md

 2. Open the project in Visual Studio.
 3. Build the project by clicking on Build > Build Solution.
 4. Run the project by clicking on Debug > Start Debugging.

+## Usage

+The system is designed to be user-friendly, making it easy for restaurant owners and staff to use.
+Simply log in to the system using the provided credentials, and you will be able to access all of the system's features and functions.

+## Contributing
+If you would like to contribute to this project, please feel free to submit a pull request.

+## Support
+If you need help with the system, please feel free to open an issue on the repository.

+## License
+The code for this project is released under the MIT License.